Prehistoricman/Xbox_SMC/README.md

 A config value of 0x3FB6 is suitable for SMC clones so that they don't have code protection enabled.

 ## P11
 Dumped from a v1.3 Xbox.
-Same config word as P01
+Same config word as P01.

+There are a few small changes in P11 versus P01 including an extra SMBus command (write 0x22), different LED priorities, and more relaxed timings for boot.

 # Dumping methodology
 I don't want to reveal all the details yet, so here is the vague outline on how I dumped the PIC.